rindPHI/isla/index.md

 The setting `-n -1` specifies that we want to generate an infinite number of inputs.
 Since we did not choose an ISLa constraint, we additionally have to choose a value for the `-f` flag.
 This setting determines the number of times an input element that is not subject to any constraint (which is the case here) should be expanded.
+The final line "UNSAT" means that after these 10 solutions, no further solution could be found.
+If "UNSAT" is the *first* line output by the solver, it is likely that the given constraint is *unsatisfiable*, i.e., there exists no solution of this constraint with respect to the current grammar.

 With ISLa, we can restrict the assignment language on-demand.
 For example, the ISLa constraint `<var> = "a"` results in assignment sequences only containing "a" variables: